Pluto-XI/ClimateDAO/ClimateDAOWebapp/README.md

 ## Governance
 This was a fun part!
 We got our ERC-20 tokens running, we have our membership NFTs and our webview at this point can authenticate with a wallet.
+We used a script to deploy our governance contract, which again is a standard that can be found <a href="https://docs.openzeppelin.com/contracts/4.x/api/governance?utm_source=buildspace.so&utm_medium=buildspace_project">here.</a>.
+Thirdweb uses this exact contract <a href="https://github.com/thirdweb-dev/contracts/blob/main/contracts/vote/VoteERC20.sol?utm_source=buildspace.so&utm_medium=buildspace_project">here</a>.

+At this point we have built 3 contracts, our ERC-1155 membership NFT, our ERC-20 token contract, and our voting contract.

+## Treasury
+The voting contract itself doesn't have the ability to move tokens around because <b>we created the supply</b>.
+Our wallet owns access to the entire supply.
+So only we have the power to airdop them, move them, etc. We need to transfer funds to our voting contract.
+I will transfer 90% into the contract.
+This way the voting contract itself will have the supply and it will become our DAO's treasury.